zenitheesc/serverd/README.md

 }
 ```

-A simple test can be made following these two steps
+A simple test can be made following these two steps.

-Install curl
+Install curl.

 ```bash
 sudo apt install curl
 ```
-Send a JSON via curl
+Send a JSON via curl.

 ```bash
 curl --data @"<path-to-json>" localhost:8080
 ```

 The server can accept two argument, the first one is the ip, the default is localhost
 and the second is the port, the deafult is 8080.
-You can use the arguments as stated below
+You can use the arguments as stated below:

 ```bash
 ./bin/Debug/Serverd <ip> <port>